tasket/Contents/docs/configuration/vpn.md

 - Concretely prevent network traffic from leaking _around_ the VPN.
 - Easily control which of your AppVMs are connected through your VPN by simply setting it as a NetVM of the desired AppVM.

+This concept and the steps below will result in the following layout:

+sys-net -- sys-fw -- sys-vpn -- untrusted(AppVM)

 Set up a ProxyVM as a VPN gateway using the *qubes-tunnel* service